-The Founding Father who was impeached after leaving the Senate in shame
+The war secretary and the senator who were impeached after leaving office

-There is some historical precedent: The impeachments of Sen. William Blount in 1797 and Secretary of War William Belknap in 1876 both occurred after the men were no longer in office.
+But there is some historical precedent: The impeachments of Sen. William Blount in 1797 and Secretary of War William Belknap in 1876 both occurred after the men were no longer in office.
+On Tuesday, Senate Majority Leader Charles Schumer (D-N.Y.) specifically cited Belknap’s case in his defense of the trial.

-Blount is one of the lesser-known Founding Fathers now, but for much of his life he was as esteemed as the ones we all remember.
+He is one of the lesser-known Founding Fathers now, but for much of his life he was as esteemed as the ones we all remember.
 He fought in the Revolutionary War, was a North Carolina delegate at the Constitutional Convention and signed the Constitution.
 He then moved to what is now Tennessee and became governor of its territory.
 When Tennessee became a state, he became one of its first U.S. senators.

 Blount was also a land speculator and borrowed money to purchase huge swaths of land in Tennessee and the surrounding areas.
 After a land-market crash left him in dire straits, he developed a plan to save himself: He conspired with Britain to help it gain control of Spanish Florida and Louisiana, which would make his land purchases valuable again.
 In 1797, a letter he wrote detailing parts of the plot made its way to President John Adams, who had it read on the Senate floor.
 The other conspirators soon confessed.